- Spontaneous forms of the syndrome are very rare – it generally occurs as a result of administered ACTH or glucocorticoid.

 - Kyphosis – hunch back

-- Striae – stretch marks – can be purple or red- occur on the abdomen.
+- Striae – stretch marks – can be purple or red- occur mainly on the abdomen

 - Proximal myopathy

-- It is very important to rule out other causes first.
+- It is very important to rule out other differentials or an iatrogenic cause (exogenous corticosteroids) first.
 Take a very detailed drug history.

-- 48-hour low does dexamethasone test – administration of cortisol in normal individuals will result in a reduced secretion of CRH, thus reduced ACTH, and thus reduced cortisol release.
-Patients with Cushing’s will fail to suppress their cortisol level to less than 50nmol/L. There is a simpler overnight test, but this produced more false positive results
+- 48-hour low dose dexamethasone test – administration of cortisol in disease-free individuals will result in a reduced secretion of CRH, thus reduced ACTH, and thus reduced cortisol release.
+Patients with ACTH-dependent Cushing’s will fail to suppress their cortisol level to less than 50nmol/L. This is the most reliable test – but also the most inconvenient as it requires testing and administration of medications over a 48 hour period.

 - Circadian rhythm – patients in hospital have values of blood cortisol take at 0900 and 2400 without warning.
-Normal patients will show considerable variation, whilst Cushing’s patients are likely to have a high 2400 level, although probably a normal 0900 level.
+Normal patients will show considerable variation, whilst Cushing’s patients are likely to have a high 2400 level, although probably a normal 0900 level – i.e. they have lost their normal diurnal variation.

 Clinical differentiation between pituitary and ectopic disease is difficult, and not perhaps even necessary, as the disease is so similar clinically.
 Often the ectopic tumours are benign.